aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/jython/programming-with-documents-in-jython/copy-bookmarked-text-in-jython/_index.md

         # Let's say we will be appending to the end of the body of the last section.
         dstNode = dstDoc.getLastSection().getBody()

-        # It is a good idea to use this import context object because a few nodes are being imported.
+        # It is a good idea to use this import context object because many nodes are being imported.
-        # If you import a few times without a single context, it will result in numerous styles created.
+        # If you import multiple times without a single context, it will result in many styles created.
         importer = NodeImporter(srcDoc, dstDoc, ImportFormatMode.KEEP_SOURCE_FORMATTING)

         # Do it once.